typst/typst/docs/src/reference/types.md

   The index at which to retrieve the item.
 - returns: any

+### enumerate()
+Returns an array of the values along with their indices.

+- returns: array

 ### push()
 Add a value to the end of the array.